 - They underestimated the demand for IoT products.

 - They overestimated how easy it is to make these things.

 - They expected that this would all happen way too fast.

 Again, this is the problem of making predictions about the future from within an echo chamber.
 When making a prediction about a binary outcome (which candidate will become the U.S. president), you begin to believe that everyone will vote in the direction of you and your friends.
 When making predictions about more nuanced subject matter–like the greatness of Lonzo Ball–we tend to elevate the greatness with each new prediction.
 The echo chamber has a similar impact on grand predictions about technology.
 We exaggerate and accelerate everything.

 I’m sharing these stories of echo chambers in politics, sports, and technology to illustrate a shared fascination that we have within humanity: that we desire to know the future.
 Not just because we desire certainty, or that we want to be right (told you so!), but because there’s something deep within our being that is excited by each new day, each new moment, each new opportunity.

 We are all amateur future predictors.
 Some people get it right, others do not.
 But one thing is for sure: you’ll never grasp the future from inside an echo chamber.
 Ironically, making strong predictions requires that we step back from the hype.
 You have to ignore almost everyone who makes a living by making sensational predictions.

 I want to spend some time in 2018 with a series of blogs that try to demystify what is cool, trending, and innovative.
-I will start with a two excellent models: one from Gartner, another from Geoffrey Moore.
+I will start with two excellent models: one from Gartner, and another from Geoffrey Moore.
 Then I want to introduce a third model, my own model, that is applicable to more than just technology.
 It’s a model for helping understand competitive environments and how some ideas win, and others lose.

 I’m out of time.
 It’s time to check my inbox and take care of clients.